neuralmagic/sparseml/src/sparseml/pytorch/image_classification/README_image_classification.md

 #### Server
-We also provide a `deepsparse.server` utility for quick deployment, just install [DeepSparse] using `pip install deepsparse[server]` and use the following command to spin up a server hosting a model:
+We also provide a `deepsparse.server` utility for quick deployment, just install [DeepSparse] using `pip install deepsparse[server]` and use the following command to spin up a server hosting a model at `port 5543`:

 ```bash
 deepsparse.server \